Complete moduli of cubic threefolds and their intermediate Jacobians: Torus rank degenerations and images of boundary divisors of

 In the table below, the first column describes the unique singularity of the cubic.
 The second column describes the associated $(2,3)$-curve.
-It is easy to see that the Jacobian of the normalization of the $(2,3)$-curve is of the same ``type'' as the Prym of the normalization of the discriminant curve (independent of the degeneration).
+It is easy to see that the Jacobian of the normalization of the $(2,3)$-curve has the same dimension as the Prym of the normalization of the discriminant curve (independent of the degeneration), and is for instance a hyperelliptic Jacobian if and only if the Prym is.
 In an argument similar to Proposition \ref{pro:IdentificationCollMurre}, Krisztian Havasi \cite{havasi} has shown that the two abelian varieties are in fact always isomorphic.
 This is the data in the column $C_{(2,3)}$.
 For more details, see \cite{cml, cmjl1}.
 The third column describes the tails arising from the stable reduction of the singularity of the associated plane quintic.
 The compact part of the Prym is an abelian variety that is a product of abelian varieties of the type in columns two and three.
 This is summarized in column four.
 The dimension of this locus is tallied in column five.
 Next, we give the extension data, which given the abelian variety $A$, is determined by a point $x\in A/\pm$.
 The locus of points $x\in A$ that arise as extension data is given in column 6.
 The dimension of this locus is given in column 7.
-The total dimension of the locus associated to cubics with the given singularity is the sum of column 5 and 7.
+The total dimension of the locus associated to cubics with the given singularity is the sum of columns 5 and 7.
 This is given in column 8.
 The corresponding loci in \cite{grhu1} are given in the last column.